 The Game teaches you the importance of having “receipts” (meaning, have proof and save those emails!), having allies across departments, building an inventory of favors, and the importance of mentors.

-When I was in elementary school, my class was asked to re-create a country’s flag and to share something interesting about the country selected.
-I picked Japan because I thought it looked easy.
-I had no idea that that “easy flag” project would impact my life so significantly and be the driving force that leads me to international education.
+When I was in elementary school, I had to re-create a country’s flag.
+I had no idea that that project would be the driving force to international education.